ANTH2406 Society, Law and Politics

 - The area of knowledge for this unit is Society and Culture

 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) lectorial participation; (2) essays; and (3) a mid-semester test.
+- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) essay; and (3) report.
 Further information is available in the unit outline.